billylkc/blog/content/posts/python-cheatsheet.md

 ## Introduction {#introduction}

-> “Talk is cheap.
-Show me the code.” - Linus Torvalds

 If you are having trouble to remember the exact syntax no matter how many times you've used it, you are not alone.